E-mail: [email protected]

 From 2001 to 2002, Ms. Ness was Distinguished Visiting Professor of Communication at the University of Pennsylvania’s Annenberg School for Communication, where she taught graduate seminars on domestic and global communications policy, and was Director of Information and Society at the Annenberg Public Policy Center.
 Prior to the FCC, she was vice president and group head of a national bank, funding communications sector companies, and was assistant counsel to the Banking Committee of the U.S. House of Representatives.

-Ms. Ness serves on the board of directors of Gannett Co, Inc (NYSE-GCI), a Fortune 500 global media and information company (previously Gannett Co, Inc.) owning 46 stations nationally.
+Ms. Ness serves on the board of directors of TEGNA (NYSE-TGNA), a media and information company (previously Gannett Co, Inc.) owning 46 stations nationally.
 She has served on the board of two other publicly traded companies.
 She currently is a board member of Vital Voices Global Partnership, an NGO that identifies and invests in extraordinary women worldwide.
-She serves on the European Institute Board of Advisors, is a member of the U.S. State Department Advisory Committee on International Communications and Information Policy, and an affiliated expert of the Information Technology and Innovation Foundation (ITIF).
+She serves on the European Institute Board of Advisors, is a member of the U.S. State Department Advisory Committee on International Communications and Information Policy, and is an affiliated expert of the Information Technology and Innovation Foundation (ITIF).
 President Obama appointed her to the J. William Fulbright Foreign Scholarship Board for a three year term from 2011 to 2014.
 She was elected board Vice Chair in 2012 and 2013.
 She previously was a trustee of the Committee for Economic Development.

 Ms. Ness is a member of the District of Columbia Bar, the Federal Communications Bar Association, and Women Corporate Directors (WCD).
 Her prior Montgomery County, Maryland civic leadership positions included: Charter Review Commission chair, Commission for Women president and Community Access TV Task Force vice chair.